150 — Dunbar’s Number

 • Neolithic farming villages.
 Archaeological evidence suggests that many Neolithic farming villages had a population of 120 to 150 individuals.

 These are only approximate values; the actual “Dunbar’s Number” can vary from person to person or from context to context.
-But they suggest a general human propensity to form and maintain stable social relationships up to about this number.
+However, they suggest a general human propensity to form and maintain stable social relationships up to this number.

 Typical Social Group Sizes